 \subsubsection{Relative Solvent Accessibility}

 Each residue can behave differently when interacting with water.
-Solvent accessibility is a scalar feature that quantifies a residue's accessible surface area, the area of a residue's atoms that can be touched by water.
+Solvent accessibility is a scalar (i.e. type 0) feature that quantifies a residue's accessible surface area, the area of a residue's atoms that can be touched by water.
 Polar residues typically have larger accessible surface areas, while hydrophobic residues tend to have a smaller accessible surface area.
 It has been observed that hydrophobic residues tend to appear in protein interfaces more often than polar residues \cite{yan2008characterization}.
 Including solvent accessibility as a residue-level feature, then, may provide models with additional information regarding how likely a residue is to interact with another inter-protein residue.

-Relative solvent accessibility (RSA) is simple modification of solvent accessibility that normalizes each residue's solvent accessibility by an experimentally-determined normalization constant specific to each residue.
+Relative solvent accessibility (RSA) is a simple modification of solvent accessibility that normalizes each residue's solvent accessibility by an experimentally-determined normalization constant specific to each residue.
 These normalization constants are designed to help more closely correlate generated RSA values with their residues' true solvent accessibility \cite{rost1994conservation}.
 Here, we again use BioPython and DSSP together, this time to generate each residue's RSA value.
 The RSA values returned from BioPython are pre-normalized according to the constants described in \cite{rost1994conservation} and capped to an upper limit of 1.0.
 Missing RSA values are denoted by the NaN constant from NumPy \cite{harris2020array}, a popular scientific computing library for Python.
-Since we use NumPy's representation of NaN for missing values, users have available to them many convenient methods for imputing missing feature values for each feature type, and we provide the scripts to perform such feature imputation with our source code for DIPS-Plus.
+As we use NumPy's representation of NaN for missing values, users have available to them many convenient methods for imputing missing feature values for each feature type, and we provide scripts with default parameters to do so with our source code for DIPS-Plus.
 By default, NaN values for numeric features like RSA are imputed using the feature's columnwise median value.